aosabook/500lines/template-engine/chapter.md

 <p>Topics for {{name}}: {% for t in topics %}{{t}}, {% endfor %}</p>
 ```

-would be split into these pieces:
+is split into these pieces:

 ```
 [